Tie, bow tie and buttonhole: our test of the Cinabre brand

 And to go into more detail about wearing a bow tie, I recommend Florian's excellent article: How to wear a bow tie?

-Sublime clutch in white silk chiffon with a Cinnabar red border.
-For now, you can abandon the tie and adopt a shirt with a stand collar.
+Sublime white silk muslin pocket square with a red Cinabre border.
+For this, you can leave the tie behind and adopt a shirt with an officer collar.

-A clutch subtly enhances a jacket.
-Often, in our minds, we systematically associate it with a tie but this is not necessarily an absolute rule.
+A pocket square subtly enhances a jacket.
+Often, in our minds, we systematically associate it with a tie, but this is not necessarily an absolute rule.
 A pocket square can be worn separately, without a tie.
 The pocket square is both subtle, discreet and brings personality to a suit or blazer .

-If you don't like to be noticed by a cover that still seems too original to you, a simple play on the shades of colors is perfectly possible with a very small dose of originality in the arrangement of the cover.
+If you don't like to stand out too much with a clutch that still seems too original, a simple play on the nuances of colors is perfectly possible with a very small dose of originality in the arrangement of the clutch.
 This one is made of cashmere.

-If some require a little skill to compose them, this superb red silk chiffon clutch did not need to be mishandled for hours to adopt a pretty shape... it took less than a minute and took its toll. time.
-Silk chiffon is now quite rare to find in clutches and it has a more romantic side due to the movement inherent in its texture.
+While some require a bit of skill to compose, this gorgeous red chiffon clutch didn't need hours of fussing to get a pretty shape... it took less than a minute, taking your time.
+Chiffon is now quite rare to find in clutches and has a more romantic feel due to the inherent movement of its texture.

 Advice

-Elegance is the key word when we talk about a clutch and the art of composing it allows us to enhance this accessory even more with finesse.
-On the other hand - for pity's sake - if there is one rule to observe in the field of the pocket square, it is not to try to coordinate it TOO MUCH with your tie if you wear one.
-However, it is possible to play with a few nuances in relation to your jacket, for more discretion.
-And to go into more detail about the art of the pocket square, I recommend another excellent article by Florian: The pocket square guide
+Elegance is the key word when talking about pocket squares and the art of composing them allows you to enhance this accessory even more with finesse.
+On the other hand – please – if there is one rule to follow in the field of pocket squares, it is not to try to coordinate it TOO much with your tie if you wear one.
+It is however possible to play on a few nuances in relation to your jacket, for more discretion.
+And to go into more detail about the art of the pocket square, I recommend another excellent article by Florian: The guide to the costume pocket square

-“Nothing embellishes an outfit more pleasantly than the flower stuck in the side…” - Fred Astaire
+"Nothing embellishes an outfit more pleasantly than a flower pinned to the side..." - Fred Astaire

-Perfect combination of a red sweatshirt, a striped cotton jacket and a vintage denim button-up from the merchant navy.
+Perfect combination of a red sweatshirt, a striped cotton jacket and a vintage merchant navy denim button-up.

-The buttonhole is certainly the most charming accessory there is and one of the last clues of that beautiful, slightly old-fashioned elegance that comes to us from the greatest years of men's style.
+The boutonniere is certainly the most charming accessory there is and one of the last signs of that beautiful, slightly old-fashioned elegance that comes to us from the greatest years of masculine style.
 Yes, masculine .
-Since time immemorial – long before the arrival of ties or cufflinks – men have enriched their clothes or hats with very diverse ornaments.
-In the army, it was also traditional to adorn oneself and not just with laurels as in ancient Rome.
-The helmets and clothes of the First Empire were richly decorated...
-The flower in the buttonhole is in some way the heir of these traditions.
-This is one of the last ornaments that modern man can afford .
+Since time immemorial – long before the arrival of the tie or cufflinks – men have enriched their clothes or hats with very diverse ornaments.
+In the army, it was also a tradition to adorn oneself, and not just with laurels as in ancient Rome.
+The helmets and clothes of the First Empire were richly decorated… The flower in the buttonhole is in some way the heir to these traditions.
+It is one of the last ornaments that today's man can afford .

-The buttonhole scares you because it's too dressy?
+Are you afraid of the buttonhole because it's too dressy?
 Look how naturally it fits.
-Coming across Alexandre one day in this outfit, I asked him to wear it again for the shoot because it exudes balance and naturalness.
-The classic jeans/sweatshirt/shirt combo is enriched by the striped cotton jacket (a nod to preppy style).
-The buttonhole adds a finishing touch that is neither formal nor precious.
+When I met Alexandre again one day in this outfit, I asked him to wear it again for the shoot because it exudes balance and naturalness.
+The classic jeans/sweatshirt/shirt combo is enriched by the striped cotton jacket (a nod to the preppy style).
+The buttonhole adds a final touch that is neither stuffy nor precious.

-It would come from a gallant gesture from Queen Victoria's great love, Prince Albert, who wished to wear one of the flowers offered by his young wife on his coat.
-And for information, long before appearing for a symbol of English conservatism, Queen Victoria was passionately in love with her husband, the latter's disappearance causing her eternal grief) by making a small hole in her jacket to pass it through.
-This is how petite couture was born which appears on the lapel of the jacket.
+It would come from a gallant gesture of Queen Victoria's great love, Prince Albert, who wanted to wear on his suit one of the flowers offered by his young wife.
+And for information, well before appearing as a symbol of English conservatism, Queen Victoria was passionately in love with her husband, the latter's disappearance causing her eternal sorrow) by making a small hole in his jacket to put it through.
+This is how the small seam would have been born which appears on the lapel of the jacket.
 It is therefore worn on the left lapel of the jacket.

-Club tie, double-breasted jacket, absence of pocket square (no need to overload the outfit) and pretty buttonhole in Harris Tweed (available in store) which fits subtly into the outfit by playing on the nuances around blue.
+Club tie, double-breasted jacket, no pocket square (no need to overload the outfit) and pretty Harris Tweed buttonhole (available in store) which subtly fits into the outfit by playing on the nuances around the blue.

 The previous photo showed an outfit that was too classic?
-Mistake: the Cinabre seersucker cap, denim and sneakers turn things around and combine here with a double-breasted jacket, a two-tone shirt and a club tie without making the overall look look weird.
+Mistake: the Cinabre seersucker cap, denim and sneakers turn the tables and are combined here with a double-breasted jacket, a two-tone shirt and a club tie without the overall look giving a weird effect.
 Alexandre perfectly masters the codes to better divert and twist them naturally.

-Otherwise, there’s nothing stopping you from wearing a buttonhole with a color that stands out more…
+Otherwise, nothing prevents you from wearing a buttonhole with a color that stands out more...

-In fact, there are many possibilities for enriching simple shirts and jackets.
+In fact, there are many possibilities to enhance simple shirts and jackets.

 Advice

-The buttonhole can be worn with a tie or alone.
-It is not forbidden to have other accessories but Alexandre recommends that you do not overload your outfit by combining it with a clutch for example.
+The boutonniere can be worn with a tie or alone.
+It is not forbidden to have other accessories but Alexandre recommends you for example not to overload your outfit by associating it with a pocket square for example.
 Try it, you will be surprised by its role as an ice-breaker 😉

 The final word

-Even if you have a nice suit or good quality blazer, a perfectly tailored Egyptian cotton poplin shirt and nice shoes, INVARIABLY something will be missing from the outfit.
+Even if you have a nice suit or a good quality blazer, a perfectly tailored Egyptian cotton poplin shirt will and nice shoes, INVARIABLE something will be missing from the outfit.

-The entire outfit can be perfectly mastered, you seem to have everything and yet you are missing the essential : this point of detail that is both subtle and yet so important.
-I've seen enough executives abandon the tie to pretend to be more "casual" on Fridays to notice the almost deadly boredom of their suits.
+The whole outfit can be perfectly mastered, you seem to have everything and yet you are missing the essential : this detail that is both subtle and yet so important.
+I have seen enough executives abandon the tie to pretend to be more "casual" on Friday to realize how almost mortally boring their suits are.

-And even with good quality costumes.
-Do you find a lot of originality in seeing clones dressed in the same navy blue suit?
-This is where the accessory takes on its importance, this is where a tie and/or a pocket square or a buttonhole show that there is absolutely nothing boring about a suit or jacket.
-The boring, leave it to the true conformists who are too afraid of a few masculine accessories...
-But for fun and elegance, go take a look at Cinabre and discover the full potential of your outfit.
+And even with good quality suits.
+Do you find it very original to see clones dressed in the same navy blue suit?
+This is where the accessory takes on its full importance, this is where a tie and/or a pocket square or a boutonniere show that a suit or jacket is not at all boring.
+Leave boring to the true conformists who are too afraid of a few masculine accessories… But for fun and elegance, go take a look at Cinabre and discover the full potential of your outfit.

-Discussion at the summit around a pocket watch (watchmaking guarantee of the article ^^) with Alexandre who has fun mixing Scots Guards jacket (purchased in a military surplus), cap, denim and sneakers.
+Discussion at the summit around a pocket watch (watchmaking guarantee of the article ^^) with Alexandre who has fun mixing Scots Guards jacket (bought in a military surplus), cap, denim and sneakers.

 Don, the master of watches